turtl/www/views/docs/clients/core/encryption.md

 This is great for encrypting or decrypting large amounts of data without blocking the main thread (files, for instance).

-Note that this model is not yet merged into the Turtl app's core as it has not been fully tested yet, and was mainly built for file support which is not finished.
+Note that this model is not yet merged into the Turtl core as it has not been fully tested yet, and was mainly built for file support which is not finished.

 ### ProtectedShared
 The ProtectedShared model extends Protected, but replaces all of its key search